matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

     Parents where `via` is not present are ignored.

     `canonical` determines whether this is the main parent for the space.
 When a user joins a room with a canonical parent, clients may switch to view the room in the context of that space, peeking into it in order to find other rooms and group them together.
-In practice, well behaved rooms should only have one `canonical` parent, but given this is not enforced: if multiple are present the client should select the one with the lowest room ID, as determined via a lexicographic utf-8 ordering.
+In practice, well behaved rooms should only have one `canonical` parent, but given this is not enforced: if multiple are present the client should select the one with the lowest room ID, as determined via a lexicographic ordering of the Unicode code-points.

     To avoid abuse where a room admin falsely claims that a room is part of a space that it should not be, clients could ignore such `m.space.parent`